We purchased a set of Rollerblade office caster wheels.

 If you do not believe us on this list that's cool.
 The ultimate test really is to find out if this company has its own website.
 If you see only Amazon listings then that should serve as a warning that this company may not exist.
 That being said the ones that we reviewed below "Used" to have websites but are now gone.

 As time goes on.
 We feel that there were some companies that were slammed into a list of fake office chairs.
 Let's go through some of them

 - SunnieDog - According to some of the commenters, this is a legit American business out of Flordia.
 However, it seems that they are re-packaging a Chinese product under their name.
 Naughty!

 - ATOMDOC - Was originally put into the fake category however similar to Uniq they had to be vetted properly and they have come up with designs that deviate from the classic thruster bearing caster system.

 - The Office Oasis - This is similar to SunnieDog They too have a website (Thanks to reader "Scott" for the comment on this.)
 Their wheels also look similar to the Chinese wheels that are out on the market.
 Let's hope they have addressed the quality concerns there.

 The problem with the Rollerblade office wheel.

-These clueless assholes which manufactured this decided they were going to powder-coat paint all over everything and say to hell with mechanical tolerance.
-You'll notice the groves where the bearings ride alone are rough because it's not the right metal to use for a racer and the balls were simply eating away the paint and eventually the inside metal before having enough slop inside to break free spilling everywhere!
+These clueless assholes who manufactured this decided they were going to powder-coat paint all over the raceways and say to hell with mechanical tolerance.
+You'll notice the groves where the bearings ride alone are rough because it's not the right metal to use for a proper raceway.
+The balls were simply eating away the paint and eventually the inside metal before having enough slop inside to break free spilling everywhere!

 The fraud about weight distribution.